OE buoy: Full-scale test, Hawaii

 Construction of a full-scale version commenced in Oregon in 2018, built by Vigor Industrial.
 This device is 38 ft long, 59 ft wide, with a draft of 31 ft (38×18×9.4 m), weighs 826 tons, and has a power rating of 500 kW (although this could be increased to 1.25 MW).
 It was originally scheduled to be deploy to the US Navy's Wave Energy Test Site (WETS) in 2019.
 The device was finally deployed by Ocean Energy USA at the WETS off the windward coast of Oahu on 19 July 2024.
 It has a rated power of 1.25 MW, and is expected to be connected to the grid in the coming weeks.

 WEDUSEA Project

 As part of the Horizon Europe WEDUSEA project (Wave Energy Demonstration at Utility Scale to Enable Arrays), Ocean Energy and partners plan to adapt the design and test an OE35 device at the European Marine Energy Centre in Orkney, Scotland.
-The project was given the go-ahead to commence the 1 MW device build in September 2024, with testing scheduled to start in June 2025.
+The project was given the go-ahead to commence the 1 MW device build in September 2024, with testing then scheduled to start in June 2025.
+As of March 2026, installation of the device is scheduled for June 2026.